 Village Houses

-Bottles with water are placed on the tree has a traditional offering to the tree to help it grow.
+Bottles with water are placed on the tree as a traditional offering to the tree to help it grow.
 This is a common sight in the village

-As I mentioned, it’s good to explore a village with someone local.
-This first came in handy when an intoxicated boy drinking with his family saw us approaching.
-He became enraged and approached us, yelling in the Carib Indian language.
-Our guide calmed him down and escorted him away from us.
-Then again, later, we heard some traditional music, which our guide said was a shaman performing a ritual.
-When we approached the shaman to see more, another irate and intoxicated youth began to yell at us, and we backed off.
-We didn’t want to lose out on the opportunity to meet the shaman, so we devised a plan to buy some beers at the village store and present them as a peace offering.
-The idea worked like a charm, and everyone, including the shaman, was pleased to invite us into their circle.
+As I mentioned, it’s always best to explore a tribal village with a local guide, and this proved to be especially true in Galibi.
+This became clear when an intoxicated boy, drinking with his family, spotted us approaching.
+He became enraged and started yelling at us in the Carib Indian language.
+Our guide quickly intervened, calming him down and escorting him away from us.
+Later, we heard traditional music, which our guide explained was a shaman performing a ritual.
+Curious, we approached to get a closer look, only to be met by another irate and intoxicated youth who began yelling at us again.
+Sensing the tension, we backed off.

 The shaman performing his ritual song

-The shaman sat among a group of men smoking a local plant that may have had some hallucinogenic properties while performing two songs for us.
-The first one was about the eagle and the second the jaguar.
-Both are sacred animals to the Carib and are considered spiritual guardians.
-He explained that his song and maraca-like instrument in his hand are spiritual weapons.
-He explained they may not look like much, but they are lethal to the enemy when he is in his spiritual trance.
-A local woman practiced her traditional dancing off to the side in a traditional handmade skirt.
+The shaman sat among a group of men, who were smoking a local plant that possibly had hallucinogenic properties, as he performed two songs for us.
+The first song was about the eagle, and the second was about the jaguar—both of which are sacred animals to the Carib people and considered spiritual guardians.
+With his maraca-like instrument in hand, he explained that these songs, along with the instrument, were spiritual weapons.
+Though they may seem simple, he emphasized, they were powerful and lethal to the enemy when he entered his spiritual trance.

 Village graveyard